Japanese for Travelers: 73 Essential Phrases for Your Japanese Vacation

-Before I traveled to Japan for the first time, I was assured by everyone that “Everybody speaks English there,” and I wouldn’t need to use Japanese at all.
+Before I traveled to Japan for the first time, everyone assured me that “Everybody speaks English there,” and I wouldn’t need to use Japanese at all.
+But in reality, most of the people I encountered in Japan had a fairly elementary level of spoken English.

 Contents